thingsboard/thingsboard.github.io/docs/paas/user-guide/notifications.md

 notification-center-recipients-1:
     0:
         image: /images/user-guide/notifications/notification-center-recipients-2-pe.png
         title: 'Click the "Add recipients" button in the upper right corner of the "Recipients" tab.
-In the new window, enter the name of the notification recipients.
-Next, select one of the three types of recipients: platform users, Microsoft Teams, or Slack entities.
+A new window will pop up.
+Here, type in the name of the notification recipient(s) you&#39;d like to add.
+Next, select the "Platform users" type.
 In the "User Filter" list, select who you want to send notifications to.
 Than, click "Add".'
     1:
         image: /images/user-guide/notifications/notification-center-recipients-3-pe.png
-        title: 'The new recipient is added.'
+        title: 'The new recipient is added.
+Now you can use it to send a new notification or create a new notification rule.'

 notification-center-recipients-2:
     0:
         image: /images/user-guide/notifications/notification-center-recipients-4-pe.png
-        title: 'Click the “Send notification” button.
+        title: 'Click the "Send notification" button.
 Then click the "Create new" button;'
     1:
         image: /images/user-guide/notifications/notification-center-recipients-5-pe.png
-        title: 'Enter the name of the notification recipients.
-Next, select one of the three types of recipients: platform users, Microsoft Teams, or Slack entities.
-In the "User Filter" list, select who you want to send notifications to.
+        title: 'A new window will pop up.
+Enter the name of the notification recipient(s).
+Next, select one of the three types of recipients: platform users, Microsoft Teams, or Slack entities, and specify who exactly you want to send notifications to.
 Click "Add";'
     2:
         image: /images/user-guide/notifications/notification-center-recipients-6-pe.png
-        title: 'The new recipient is added.'
+        title: 'The new recipient is added.
+Now continue with creating the new notification.'

-notification-center-platform-users:
-    0:
-        image: /images/user-guide/notifications/notification-center-recipients-list-1-pe.png
-        title: 'Use "User filter" to define notification recipients.'

 notification-center-recipients-slack:
     0:
         image: /images/user-guide/notifications/notification-center-recipients-slack-1-pe.png
-        title: 'Select Slack channel type to define notification recipients.'
+        title: 'Click the "Add recipients" button in the upper right corner of the "Recipients" tab.
+A new window will pop up.
+Enter the name of the notification recipient(s).
+Next, select the "Slack" type.
+In the “Slack channel type” field, choose the destination where you’d like your notifications to land: public channel, private channel, or direct message.
+In the additional “Conversation” field, specify the exact conversation or channel within Slack where you want the notifications to be sent.
+Click "Add";'
+    1:
+        image: /images/user-guide/notifications/notification-center-recipients-slack-2-pe.png
+        title: 'The new recipient is added.
+Now you can use it to send a new notification or create a new notification rule.'

 notification-center-recipients-microsoft-teams:
     0:
         image: /images/user-guide/notifications/notification-center-recipients-microsoft-teams-1-pe.png
-        title: 'Create a new notification recipients group of type "Microsoft Teams" enter webhook URL and channel name.'
+        title: 'Click the "Add recipients" button in the upper right corner of the "Recipients" tab.
+A new window will pop up.
+Enter the name of the notification recipient(s).
+Next, select the "Microsoft Teams" type.
+Next, you need to specify the webhook URL for the Microsoft Teams channel where the notifications will be sent.
+In the “Channel name” field, specify the channel you want to send notifications.
+Click "Add";'
+    1:
+        image: /images/user-guide/notifications/notification-center-recipients-microsoft-teams-2-pe.png
+        title: 'The new recipient is added.
+Now you can use it to send a new notification or create a new notification rule.'

 notification-center-templates:
     0: